srushh3/send_emails/README.md

 # send_emails
-Send emails to a group of people at a specific time with a attachment To send emails, the sender must do the followings to changes \n Log in to your Google account, and use these links:
+Send emails to a group of people at a specific time with a attachment To send emails, the sender must do the followings to changes<br>
+Log in to your Google account, and use these links:
 Step 1- [Link of Disabling 2-step verification]: https://myaccount.google.com/security?utm_source=OGB&utm_medium=act#signin